 - To begin with, add 1/4 cup of water to dilute the batter.
 Whisk it well.
 There should be no lumps in the batter and it should be of thick dropping consistency.

 - Prepare the filling mixture.
 Boil, peel and chop potatoes.

 - Heat oil in a pan.
 Add curry leaves, mustard seeds and when they start to crackle add all the dry spices and vrat salt – Sendha namak.

 - Heat and grease a griddle.

-- Pour 1/4 cup batter on the hot griddle.
+- Pour 2-3 tablespoons of batter on the greased griddle.

-- Using a ladle spread dosa evenly on the hot tawa.
+- Using a ladle to spread the dosa evenly on the hot tawa.
 Drop 1-2 drops of oil around the cooking dosa.
 Cover and cook on low flame.

 - Place a teaspoon of potato filling in the center.
 Unlike other dosas, this batter makes a sticky dosa because of sabudana starch.